buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 The IRC Bot in buildbot nine, is mostly a rewrite, and not all functionality has been ported yet.
 Patches are very welcome for restoring the full functionality.

+.. note:: Security Note

+Please note that any user having access to your irc channel or can PM the bot will be able to create or stop builds :bug:`3377`.

 ::

     from buildbot.plugins import status